Last Updated on December 5, 2023 by Sharon Advik

 I think this is a great option and recommend it to you.

 I think it’s quickly becoming one of my favorite lenses.

-I can hold it closer to my face, and it’s going to be able to get more in the frame more behind me, so it looks super good.
+I can hold it closer to my face, and it will get more in the frame behind me, so it looks super good.

 So, I’m probably going to be using this lens, most of the time for landscape photography, and then probably vlogging, and then probably lastly for cinematic video.

 I bought this lens because I live in a beautiful place in Lake Tahoe where astonishing landscapes are everywhere.

 Now, the 16 to 35 comes in handy, and I feel like it makes those epic landscapes look much more epic.

 On the 35 millimeters, you can still shoot your portraits, close-ups, details, and other things without changing lenses.